Techbarsha/github_cloud/HTTP Load Balancer with Cloud Armor GSP215.md

 ```

-# Congratulations, you're all done with the lab 😄
+# Congratulations!!! you're all done with the lab 😁

 # Thanks for watching :)